Updated: July 15, 2020

 In terms of noise, however, I would place this unit second to last in the list.
 The reason for my evaluation is that there is, in fact, a low humming noise coming off this filter.

 Still, there are way louder HOB filters out there, and this one I can safely qualify as rather quiet.
 I wouldn’t include it in this list otherwise, but please read further.

 As I mentioned earlier I’m a big fan of white noise.

 When I travel I play sounds of fans or rain on Youtube to myself before I go to sleep.

 I know this sounds kind of radical, so hear me out:

-This filter is perfect for someone who doesn’t mind a low background noise, that can only be heard when nothing else is running.
+This filter is perfect for someone who doesn’t mind low background noise, which can only be heard when nothing else is running.